spikegrobstein/flatironschool-deployment_lecture/lecture.md

     sudo apt-get install git

+And lastly, we need to install some XML libraries so we can use the Nokogiri gem.
+Because Nokogiri is compiled from C code and leverages 2 libraries: `libxml2` and `libxslt`, we need to ensure that the necessary header files are available.
+To install those packages, run the following command:

+    sudo apt-get install libxml2-dev libxslt1-dev

+Without those headers, you'll recieve an error from bundler when it tries to install the Nokogiri gem.

 You may have noticed that we haven't installed a webserver for our application; you'll see why in the next section.